nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The list will be updated, listing the flashcards that have `new` contained in its question, `mid` contained in its priority, and `formula` contained in any of its tags.
 The result display states the number of flashcards listed.

     1. Test case: `filter c/math physics p/mid`<br>
+       Expected: The list will be updated, listing the flashcards that have either `math` or `physics` contained in its question, and `mid` contained in its priority.
+The result display will state the number of flashcards listed.

 ### Clearing all flashcards